-What is Clinical Depression?
+What Should I Know About Clinical Depression?

 Throughout the course of our lives, we all experience episodes of stress, unhappiness, sadness, or grief.
 Often, when a loved one dies or we suffer a personal tragedy or difficulty such as divorce or loss of a job, we may feel depressed (some people call this "the blues").
 Most of us are able to cope with these and other types of stressful events.